Assisted suicide in the United States: Oregon

-Oregon voters first approved the Death with Dignity Act (DWDA) by general election in November 1994 by a margin of 51% to 49%.
+Oregon passed the nation’s first physician-assisted suicide law when voters approved the Death with Dignity Act (DWDA) by general election in November 1994.
+The measure was adopted by a narrow margin of 51.3% to 48.7%.
 Ballot Measure 16, a citizen initiative sponsored by Oregon Right to Die Political Action Committee, asked if terminally ill patients with less than six months to live should be able to receive a prescription for lethal drugs and included many provisions to protect against misuse, such as two oral requests and a written request from the patient.
 The patient must also be referred to counseling if a mental illness is suspected.

 The law went into effect in October 1997 after an injunction delayed implementation.
 In November 1997, Measure 51 was placed on the general election ballot to repeal the Act.
 Voters chose to retain the Act by a margin of 60% to 40%.

-Data from the Oregon Health Authority, which publishes annual reports on the state's first-in-the-nation assisted death law, show that approximately two-thirds of patients who receive prescriptions for lethal drugs take them.
+Oregon requires a physician to prescribe drugs and they must be self-administered.
+In order to be eligible, the patient must be diagnosed by an attending physician as well as by a consulting physician, with a terminal illness that will cause the death of the individual within six months.
+The law states that, in order to participate, a patient must be: 1) 18 years of age or older, 2) a resident of Oregon, 3) capable of making and communicating health care decisions for him/herself, and 4) diagnosed with a terminal illness that will lead to death within six months.
+It is up to the attending physician to determine whether these criteria have been met.
+It is required the patient orally request the medication at least twice and contribute at least one (1) written request.
+The physician must notify the patient of alternatives; such as palliative care, hospice and pain management.
+Lastly the physician is to request but not require the patient to notify their next of kin that they are requesting a prescription for a lethal dose of medication.
+Assuming all guidelines are met and the patient is deemed competent and completely sure they wish to end their life, the physician will prescribe the drugs.